tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

   <a href="/wp-content/uploads/users/grrlgeek/organized-filing-cabinet.jpg?mtime=1303781231"><img alt="" src="/wp-content/uploads/users/grrlgeek/organized-filing-cabinet.jpg?mtime=1303781231" width="336" height="448" /></a>
 </div>

 Filegroups are a great way to organize your data, increasing performance and providing additional disaster recovery.
-If you can do this in the planning stages, it’s great, but be aware that you can add filegroups in later, too.
+If you can do this in the planning stages, it's great, but be aware that you can add filegroups in later, too.

  [1]: /wp-content/uploads/users/grrlgeek/Filegroup.jpg?mtime=1303779237 ""
  [2]: http://msdn.microsoft.com/en-us/library/ms190273.aspx